robinkiplangat/deliberate_practice/logs.md

 *   It's getting tougher to slot in time for time to study.
 Purpose to set a block where I'll be able to work at it uninterrupted ☑️  just Summed up a summary of the first Capstone project(911-calls).

+30/31-05-2018
+* Intro to Linear Regression
+    - Took on Boston Dataset Exploration